AustinLimanek/songr/README.md

 Spring MVC project that handles album information and presents that information to the user.
 The user may add their albums to the main page of the application.

-To run the program use `./gradlew runBoot`.
+To run the program use `./gradlew bootRun`.
 Use `localhost:8080` as the root of the application.

 ## Installation